Udit7940/UPI-Transaction-Dashboard/README.md

 ## Tech Stack

- Power BI for Visualization.
+ 1.Power BI for Visualization.
- Power Query Editor for Data cleaning and Manipulation.
+ 2.Power Query Editor for Data cleaning and Manipulation.

 ## Usage
 1. Import Both the CSV file(UPI-Transaction-2024) into the Power BI through the Import Excel.